 Information and requirements related to Errors & Omissions (E&O) insurance with specifications to Proof.
 Professional Liability Policies and differences between aggregate and per occurrence information are also in this article.

-Errors & Omissions (E&O) insurance protects you from liability for false claims or unintentional notarial mistakes or omissions.
+Errors & omissions (E&O) insurance protects you from liability for false claims or unintentional notarial mistakes or omissions.
 You must provide information about your policy, and you must upload a copy of your E&O insurance policy to the platform for at least:

-- Real Estate: $100,000
+- Real estate: $100,000 per occurrence

-- Retail & Business: $25,000
+- Retail and business: $25,000 per occurrence

 Your business may rely on an umbrella policy if it covers each individual notary for the required amount (at least $100,000 for Real Estate or $25,000 for Retail or Business).